 Bridgette Jenson told the jurors, “Ladies and gentlemen, Ashley McArthur had a motive, Ashley McArthur had the opportunity, Ashley McArthur murdered Taylor Wright and then she tried to cover it up with lies, concrete and potting soil.”
 The prosecution, throughout the trial, reiterated that the motive was financial in nature.
 It was noted that the defendant was at a wedding in Alabama when Taylor’s phone also pinged off a tower in the vicinity (implying that McArthur had kept her friend’s phone).

 A jury found McArthur, then 42, guilty of first-degree premeditated murder, and she was given the mandatory minimum sentence of life behind bars.
 Interestingly, before this case, she was also on trial for charges of racketeering and fraud.
-She was found guilty of cheating clients of her family’s business and was sentenced to 7 years in prison with 3 more on probation.
+Back then, she was found guilty of cheating clients of her family’s business and was sentenced to 7 years in prison with 3 more on probation.
 There was also an arson charge but she was acquitted of it.
+Therefore, today, at the age of 46, McArthur is incarcerated at the Lowell Correctional Institution in Marion County, Florida.